Guj, Karnataka best states in providing strong ecosystem for startups | Law-Order

 - India

-Gujarat and Karnataka have been ranked as the best performers in developing startup ecosystems for budding entrepreneurs, according to the ranking of states and Union territories by the department for the promotion of industry and internal trade (DPIIT).
+Gujarat and Karnataka have been ranked as the best performers in developing startup ecosystem for budding entrepreneurs, according to the ranking of states and Union territories by the Department for Promotion of Industry and Internal Trade (DPIIT).

-Among smaller states having populations of less than one crore, Meghalaya has been adjudged as the best performer.
+Among smaller states having population of less than one crore, Meghalaya has been adjudged as the best performer.

 The rankings are based on the initiatives taken to develop the startup ecosystem for promoting budding entrepreneurs.